Teraspark/Pal2EA/Current version/pal2EA readme.txt

-	implemented at{} so you can insert at a fixed offset converted all () to {} for the sake of consistency slightly improved error handling
+	implemented at{} so you can insert at a fixed offset converted all () to {} for the sake of consistency slightly improved error handling v2.3
+	improved syntax error handling
+	fixed problem that caused the program to crash if symbols were in the label name added system for showing errors and warnings if there are any problems detected in the input file